How to Build Customer DNA with Self-Identified Data

-Consumers’ desires, motivations and preferences directly influence a brand’s marketing strategy and service offering.
-The dream of all marketers is to know their customers better and provide a customer experience that’s relevant and personalised.
-Although brands spend over $60B on marketing technology, 63% of marketers say their customer data is incomplete.
-This blog will explore how to build customer DNA with self-identified data.
+The desires, motivations and preferences of consumers have a direct influence on a brand’s marketing strategy and service offering.
+The dream of all marketers is to know their customers better and provide a customer experience that’s relevant and personalized.
+That being said; although brands spend over $60B in marketing technology, 63% of marketers say their customer data is incomplete.

 How to understand customers at scale but also at an individual level?

-To completely understand a customer’s characteristics and needs, sufficient and high-quality data is crucial.
+In order to have a complete understanding of a customer’s characteristics and needs, sufficient and high quality data is crucial.
 We went through different types of data you can have on your users in our blog post: A simple guide to data types for marketing.

-Step 1 Storing and analysing high quantities of behavioural and transactional data, such as products viewed/purchased/returned, device used, location, visit frequency/duration/channel/medium.
-Analysing these metrics regularly and drilling down to individual customer levels helps a brand to have a better general understanding.
-This can be used to create high-level segments.
+Step 1 is storing and analyzing high quantities of behavioral and transactional data; such as products viewed / purchased / returned, device used, location, visit frequency / duration / channel / medium and so on.
+Analyzing these metrics regularly and drilling down to individual customer level helps a brand to have a general understanding and can be used to create high level segments.

-To have a complete grasp of its customer base requires a brand to take one step further tough.
-Step 2: Establish a relationship with customers, engaging with them regularly and learning from them.
-If supported with a mutually beneficial value exchange, this leads to the customer’s voluntary sharing of data about themselves and their needs.
-We call this self-identification of customers and make it possible for a brand to create detailed persona-driven customer segments.
+To have a complete grasp of its customer base and business requires a brand to take one step further tough.
+Step 2: establishing a relationship with customers, engaging them regularly and learning from them.
+If supported with a mutually beneficial value exchange, this leads to the customers voluntary sharing of data about themselves and their needs.
+We call this self-identification of customers and makes it possible for a brand to create detailed persona driven customer segments.

 Relying solely on behavioral and transactional data is not enough.
 To know why, rather than what is a big power.

-Here is an excellent example from the article ‘What do Prince Charles and Ozzy Osbourne have in common?‘ at BBC.com.
+Here is a great example that we love from the article ‘What do Prince Charles and Ozzy Osbourne have in common?‘ at BBC.com.

-We’d all agree that Prince Charles and Ozzy Osbourne have very different characteristics.
+I think we’d all agree that Prince Charles and Ozzy Osbourne are two individuals with very different characteristics.
 That being said, here are a few features that these two gentlemen share:

 Both Male,